Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 3.2 Freelance Social Media Manager

 Freelancers are the most affordable route to hire a social media manager.
 You can easily find the right person on sites like Upwork and Fiverr.
-They are ready to work in a long-term partnership or on per hour basis.
+They are ready to work in a long-term partnership or on a per-hour basis.

 If you are confused about which freelancing platform to choose, read my comparison article on Upwork vs Fiverr.